matique/dryer-config/README.md

 Create your owns.

-The following file may require your attention:
+The following files may require your attention:

     ./config/boot.rb
     ./config/cable.yml